amandajuhl95/week36/README.md

 * [Click here](https://github.com/amandajuhl95/travisGettingStarted)

-On the exercise below, you should look at the MoveEntity class, MovieFacade and MovieFacadeTest, which was a part of the assignment this day.
+On the exercise below, you should look at the MovieEntity class, MovieFacade, MovieFacadeTest, MovieDTO, MovieRessource (RestEndPoints) which was a part of the assignment that day.

 #### Exercise: REST,JPA, Test and CI with our start code